vy-phung/Data-analysis/README.md

 1. I will use Python at first to do data wrangling and exploratory data analysis.
 2. Then, I use R for statistical analysis.
 3. Finally, just a little basic predictive modelling.

+All of the steps on brief overview are done in IPython